Hundreds of Rohingya missing from Indonesian refugee camp

 Neither local authorities nor the UN could account for the whereabouts of the refugees from the stateless Muslim minority from Myanmar, who are feared to have enlisted traffickers to help them cross the Malacca strait into Malaysia.

-"We don't know yet where they went," said Ridwan Jamil, head of the Rohingya taskforce in Lhokseumawe.
+"We don't know yet where they went," said Ridwan Jalil, head of the Rohingya taskforce in Lhokseumawe.
 "But they'll escape if they can find any hole to leave because that is their goal."

 A Myanmar military crackdown in 2017, which UN investigators said amounted to genocide, forced 750,000 Rohingya to flee across the border into Bangladesh's southeast coastal district of Cox's Bazar, where many ended up in sprawling refugee camps.

-At least 18 Rohingya from the Lhokseumawe camp and over a dozen suspected traffickers were recently apprehended by police several hundred kilometres south in Medan city, a frequent staging point for illegal crossings into Malaysia, authorities said.
+At least 18 Rohingya from the Lhokseumawe camp and over a dozen suspected traffickers were recently caught by police several hundred kilometres south, in Medan city, a frequent staging point for illegal crossings into Malaysia.

+Relatively affluent Muslim-majority Malaysia is the main destination for Rohingya fleeing refugee camps.

+More than 100,000 now live on the margins of society there, registered as refugees but not allowed to work, forcing the men into illegal construction and other low-paid jobs.

+Some Rohingya men in Malaysia pay smugglers to bring over their families, or new brides from arranged marriages.

-The refugees have been asked not to leave the camp, the UN's refugee agency said, given the risks involved in making the journey.
+The refugees in Indonesia were repeatedly asked to stay in the camp, the UN's refugee agency said.

 "But we have to remember that many of (them) have relatives in other countries such as Malaysia.
 That may be one of the reasons why they continued their journey," she added.